maksymmf/form-validation-js/README.md

 # form-validation-js
-I created form and validation for it using html, sccss and js
+I created form and validation for it using html, scss and js